Palm Beach Boat Show - April 2021

 The four-day show offered visitors from around the globe the chance to explore hundreds of boats ranging from 2.5-metre inflatables to superyachts up to 92 metres, showcasing more than $1.2 billion worth of yachts and accessories.

-Commenting on the PBBS, Chris said: “COVID-19 has provided a truly exceptional backdrop to this year’s show.
+Commenting on the PBBS, they said: “COVID-19 has provided a truly exceptional backdrop to this year’s show.
 Despite the challenges presented by the global pandemic, it was certainly full steam ahead for this year’s PBBS, the first major boat show in 2021.
 The show was incredibly well attended, with international superyacht industry participants navigating significant logistical and travel challenges to get to the show, which they knew would be an invaluable opportunity to meet and get business done.
-From my extensive conversations with clients and industry partners, I think there are a couple of very clear trends to watch for this year.”
+From our extensive conversations with clients and industry partners, we think there are a couple of very clear trends to watch for this year.”

 “Firstly, last year’s stellar growth in the superyacht market is only going to accelerate.
 The global market for the yacht industry was estimated at US$64 billion last year and is projected to hit around US$85billion by 2027.
 The US market will continue to be a significant driver of this growth, accounting for a good quarter of the industry.
 What was clear from speaking to brokers, buyers, builders, operators and financiers is that there is a universal sense of optimism about the sector.
 The demand for yachts has increased steadily over the last few years owing to the increase in disposable income of individuals and their inclination toward leisure or recreational activities.
 The growing preference of travellers for luxury tourism, personalised service, and exclusive traveling are some of the primary factors propelling the sales of yachts.
 Manufacturers have responded by focusing on including luxury features to offer improved performance characteristics and customer experience.”